- Walking with Moms in Need: A Year of Service

 For more information on how to start a Gabriel Project Ministry within your parish, please contact the TGP Coordinator at (916)733-0156.

-Rachel’s Vineyard is a safe place to renew, rebuild and redeem hearts broken by abortion.
+Rachel’s Ministry is a safe place to renew, rebuild and redeem hearts broken by abortion.
 Weekend retreats offer a supportive, confidential, and non-judgmental environment where women and men can express, release and reconcile painful abortion emotions and begin the process of restoration, renewal, and healing.

 Register at https://catholic.formstack.com/forms/rachel